We’re good to go! Read more here

 Facilities include: Hearing loop, Accessible toilets, Audio Guides, Virtual reality presentations

-Read our full access statement here (coming soon)
+Read our full access statement here: Museum access statement

 Scroll down for FAQs

-Our Café is open Wed – Sun during term time and every day during school holidays and on bank holidays.
+Our café, The Robe Room is open seven days a week and on bank holidays.
 The cafe sells a variety of hot and cold drinks as well as a selection of confectionery, cakes, sandwiches and snacks.

 Our gift shop is a great place to purchase special gifts, souvenirs and mementos.
 Our range is carefully selected to ensure it reflects the fascinating themes of our museum.
 Money spent in our shop goes back into our charity to ensure we can continue to provide enriching learning experiences for all.

 Do I need to book in advance?

 You can turn up on the day.
 However, we do recommended you book in advance.
 All educational and group visits must be pre-booked.

 Where can I park?